TYPE DESIGN INFORMATION PAGE last updated on Sun Jan 19 00:31:57 EST 2020

 Pixel fonts (not downloadable) here include T-Gigafon, T-Megafon, T-Babyfon, T-Mikrofon, Telepong Regular, Telepong Bold, On-Off Condensed.
 "Telepong Inc. is a telecom start-up based in Pfaeffikon/Zürich, Switzerland and Vienna, Austria.
 It's main shareholders are UCP AG and the Lomographic Society, the camera maker."
 [Google] [More] ⦿

-MA Visual Communication student studying at the University of Arts in Linz, Austria.
+MA Visual Communication student studying at the University of Arts in Linz, Austria, class of 2013 who is based in Aigen im Ennstal.
 Creator of Poldi (2011, an angular face), developed at the tipoRenesansa 3rd international type design workshop in Ljubljana, Slovenia, and at TypeClinic 5 in 2012 and at Typeclinic 6 in 2013 in Trenta, Slovenia.
+She explains: Poldi is based on the font Leopoldica, which I created for my bachelor's degree and is influenced by a 300 year old unique script-font from 1699.

 Vienna-based designer of the art deco typeface Peters Varietee (2012).

 Is this link to the same Thomas Maier?
 Austrian graphic and type designer, b.
 Graz, 1973.
-He studied Experimental Visual Design at the University of Art and Industrial Design, 1994-2003, Since 2003, he is working on a thesis on the development of typeface technologies.
+He studied Experimental Visual Design at the University of Art and Industrial Design, 1994-2003, Since 2003, he has been working on a thesis on the development of typeface technologies.
 Speaker at ATypI 2006 in Lisbon and at ATypI 2007 in Brighton, where his talk is Stencils and lettering guides.
+Currently, Thomas is lecturer on typography and graphic design at the University of Art and Design in Linz (Austria).
 [Google] [More] ⦿

 The typeface Nassim (Latin/Arabic, his project at the University of Reading in 2006) was awarded the 'Certificate of Excellence in Type Design' at the TDC 2007, won the first prize in the original typeface design category of the European Design Awards 07 and was shortlisted by the Design Museum London for the exhibition "Designs of the Year 2007" in the category typography.
 It will be published by Rosetta Type in 2011.
 Titus Nemeth's research covers technological, linguistic and interdisciplinary aspects of multi-script typography and typeface design.